 The Jerusalem Hills are a natural system of global importance.
 They support a rich diversity of animals, including the Palestine mountain gazelle, which is globally endangered, as well as vegetation unique to the Land of Israel.

-The importance of these assets is clear to all.
-However, in recent decades more and more plans for extensive building in the Jerusalem Hills are being proposed.
-These plans include the establishment of huge neighborhoods, multi-lane highways, interchanges and other infrastructure which may destroy all trace of the wonderful nature adjacent to Israel’s capital.
+The importance of these assets is clear.
+However, in recent decades more and more plans are being proposed for extensive building in the Jerusalem Hills.
+These plans include the establishment of huge neighborhoods, multi-lane highways, interchanges, and other infrastructure which may destroy any trace of the wonderful nature adjacent to Israel’s capital.

 The springs are, of course, used by both animals and humans—who currently enjoy the opportunity for a pleasant dip, and in the past depended on the springs to grow food on the terraces that characterize the region.